finnp/png-itxt/readme.md

           })
 ```

 The set function has a similar input parameter and a data parameter as before.
 The last parameter is a callback that gives the base64 encoded version of the data.
-For example if you wanted to add a n iTXt block to a picture and then display it on a page you could write the following.
+For example if you wanted to add an iTXt block to a picture and then display the picture on a page you could write the following.

 ```js
 // Get input from somewhere